m4xiJo/WebGL-Object-Viewer/README.md

-# webgl-object-viewer
+# WebGL 3D Object Viewer
-A little Web GL window which can preview 3D objects
+A little experimental Web GL window which can preview 3D objects